-Non-current Rates and statutory receivables
+Rates and statutory receivables

-Rates and statutory receivables Rates and statutory receivables are non-contractual receivables arising from statutory requirements and include amounts due from ratepayers for unpaid rates and service
+Rates and statutory receivables are non-contractual receivables arising from statutory requirements and include amounts due from ratepayers for unpaid rates and service charges and other statutory charges or fines.

 Rates and statutory receivables are recognised when the taxable event has occurred and can be measured reliably.